numsol/HybGe-Flow3D/README.md

 ### Change Log ###

 Version 3.0.0 (Beta)
+- New model: Poisson equation.
+    - Model solves the Poisson equation with a tensor alpha coefficient using a cell-centered Finite Volume discretiziation.
+        - Beta version requires a diagonal tensor.
+This will be extended prior to release of 3.0.0.
+    - Includes tools for setting force and alpha coefficient.
+    - Ships with tools to set Dirichlet or mixed Dirichlet/Neumann boundary conditions.
+        - Beta version has tools for setting a mixture of Dirichlet and Homogeneous Neumann conditions.
+Tools to set nonhomogeneous Neumann conditions will be added prior to release of 3.0.0.
 - Added controls to inflow boundary conditions in Stokes Model.
-Allows user to control constant or parabolic inflow, as well as the value of the inflow condition.
-Requires API change in directional flow boundary condition functions.
+    - Allows user to control constant or parabolic inflow, as well as the value of the inflow condition.
+    - Requires API change in directional flow boundary condition functions.

 Version 2.3.1
 - Stokes model unnecessary divides removed.